p1nkun1c0rns/awesomeness/README.md

 - [colima](https://github.com/abiosoft/colima) – Docker for Mac replacement with M1 support, Kubernetes.
 Works with
   `docker` CLI and `docker-compose`
 - [syft](https://github.com/anchore/syft) - CLI tool and library for generating a Software Bill of Materials from container images and filesystems
+- [dive](https://github.com/wagoodman/dive) - A tool for exploring a docker image, layer contents, and discovering ways to shrink the size of your Docker/OCI image.

 ### Kubernetes